pyrofolium/netlist-visualizer/README.md

 verification logic is located in `netlist/verification.ts` it's pretty straightforward.
 All verification functions have the same function signature of `(x: NetList) => TrueOrError`.
-Then a single aggregation function aggregates all of these function into a single large verify function that lists all possible violations.
-It's very easy to extend.
+Then a single aggregation function aggregates all of these functions into a single large verify function that lists all possible violations.
+It's straightforward to extend.

 Zod is extensively used here both to generate types and do runtime checks on incoming types from IO to make sure things are safe.